top of page

 Ownership

-• What is the percentage shareholding of each founder?
+• What is the percentage of shareholding each founder has?

-• How would the ownership structure change in case of future investors or other shareholders being roped in?
+• How would the ownership structure change if future investors or other shareholders were roped in?

 General management of the business